DigitaleGesellschaft/jekyll-theme-conference/README.md

 - optionally a list of `links` (see the _Links_ subsection below for the available properties per link; links with icons are treated separately), and
 - optionally `hide: true` if the speaker's page should not be linked to.

+If the speaker's name consists only out of one word, populate the `last_name` property and leave the `first_name` property empty.
+The last name is generally used for sorting the speakers.

 ### Rooms

 Each room is represented by a file in the `_rooms/` directory.
 It must begin with valid [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) containing